 I can finally see it – a quest to touch 63,000 people.
 I have no idea how I will do it but it will have fun on this world tour.

-The goal at the end of my journey is a book that I can give to my kids on what I learned through life as person, husband, father and leader to make others great.
+The goal at the end of my journey is a book that I can give to my kids on what I learned through life as a person, husband, father, and leader to make others great.
 If they are the only people who read my book that is just fine!